mainini/webidp/README.md

 Open Points
 -----------
 Due to the limited time available in the project, not all features could have been implemented and some issues remain unresolved.
-The following list gives an overview of these open points for completeness:
+The following list gives an overview of these open points for the sake of completeness:

 * **Privacy improvements**
     * Reduced profile information (no name/label)